• Skip to primary navigation

 Carrots & potatoes - Hearty and delicious in this soup.
 Carrots add a sweet flavour and potatoes are the perfect comfort food.

 Soy curls - One of the best vegan chicken substitutes!
-Chewy and satisfying, these provide the 'chicken' in this soup and the texture is almost similar to the real thing!
-Do note that soy curls are unflavoured and will take on the flavour of the soup/vegetable stock.
-If you prefer a soy-free option, you can switch these out for chickpeas instead. 🙂
+Chewy and satisfying, these provide the 'chicken' in this soup and the texture is similar.
+(Do note soy curls are unflavoured and will take on the flavour of the soup/vegetable stock.)

 Vegetable broth/stock (or vegan chicken broth) - Don't skimp on this!
 The vegetable stock or broth provides a lot of flavour and body to the soup.
-Personally I like using Go Bio!
-Vegetable Broth Powder, or if you want chicken flavoured, try Better Than Bouillon.
-If you're using bouillon cubes, you'll need to add about one cube per 2-3 cups water.
-But you can always make a homemade vegan chicken broth from scratch!

-Noodles - It wouldn't be a noodle soup without noodles!
+Noodles - It wouldn't be a noodle soup without noodles.
 These give the soup that 'comfort' feeling and make it more well-rounded and filling.
 I've used gluten-free ramen noodles here, but any thick noodles will work.

 Parsley - An extra health kick!
 These dark greens are full of iron and vitamins A, C and K. A flavorful soup if you're feeling a bit rundown!

-Oil-free option - simply cook the veggies in water instead of oil if you're looking to avoid it.
+Oil-free option - cook the veggies in water instead of oil if you're looking to avoid it.
 It won't affect the taste.

 How to make vegan noodle soup